Christmas Tree Farm: Music video

 The music video for "Christmas Tree Farm" features a clip of Swift getting gifted with her first guitar on Christmas.

 Swift announced the self-directed music video for "Christmas Tree Farm" on her social media accounts on December 5, 2019.
 The video aired on Good Morning America on the morning of the following day, and it was released digitally along with a lyric video.
 The music video features childhood home footage of Swift and her family, filmed at Pine Ridge Farm.
 It captures them sledding, sitting on Santa's lap, playing in the snow, and gathering by a Christmas tree.

 The music video includes a clip of Swift joyfully unwrapping a present containing her first acoustic guitar on a Christmas morning; Melody Chiu of People described it as the video's "most heartwarming moment".
 The video additionally features footage of the farm days before Swift's birth and transitions to its different areas, showcasing stockings placed by the fireplace, numerous Christmas lights decorated around the home, and Swift's pet dog playing in the garden.

 Live performances

-Swift performed "Christmas Tree Farm" at the Jingle Bell Ball in London on December 8, 2019, wearing a white belted playsuit and thigh-high boots.
-Footage of her childhood and falling snowflakes appeared in the background throughout the performance.
-On December 13, she reprised the performance at Madison Square Garden in New York City as part of the iHeartRadio Jingle Ball, donning a sequin gold dress and knee-high boots.
-Rolling Stones Patrick Doyle lauded her vocals during the performance, which featured "Beach Boys-y harmonies and a Wall of Sound arrangement".
+Swift performed "Christmas Tree Farm" at the Jingle Bell Ball in London on December 8, 2019, wearing a white belted playsuit and thigh-high boots; footage of her childhood and falling snowflakes appeared in the background.
+On December 13, she reprised the performance at Madison Square Garden in New York City as part of the iHeartRadio Jingle Ball, donning a gold sequined dress and knee-high boots.
+Rolling Stones Patrick Doyle complimented Swift's vocals and described the performance as featuring "Beach Boys-y harmonies and a Wall of Sound arrangement".